na2co3hk/coral/README.md

 ## About Coral
 `coral` is a high-performance modern HTTP server that supports GET/POST requests and database interactions, file uploads (not yet developed), and more.

+$ Note: It is still under development and some features are not yet perfect $

 Here are its main features
 * `Excellent performance`: based on C++20 coroutine, instead of the original callback mode, can perform asynchronous operations in a synchronous manner.
 * `Easy to get started`: just know the examples and get started.